virb30/php-docker-template/README.md

 ### Directory structure

-The default directory structure to be used as a starting point.
+Below we decribe the default directory structure to be used as a starting point.
+Feel free to change it as your needs.

 #### Directories